 I’ve discovered – the hard way! – that a website is literally a never ending project.
 Writing the content and taking photos (my favourite part!) is the tip of the iceberg.

 Behind the scenes, there’s a vast amount of technical work – HTML, coding, hosting, and picture editing.
 Quite often, it feels like you’re running just to stay still.

 As this is an image-rich site, it also eats bandwidth – meaning that I can’t really justify the hours of my life and the hosting costs without earning a little money back.

 As a result, I chose to introduce display advertising from Google AdSense.
 I also provide occasional promotional links for Amazon and TripAdvisor.

 If you don’t wish for me to make commission on your purchases, just don’t click on these link.
 Instead, type the site name directly into your web browser and purchase it that way.

-So, you’re just about to launch a book on castles, huh?
+So, you’ve written a book on castles, huh?

 I was thinking you’d never ask!
 My first book – published the NY publishing house, Skyhorse – was launched in April 2015.